-- 5.45 The Neighbourhood Plan is keen to ensure a balance of business and housing is maintained and to create a community where there are opportunities for employment and new business in small units and there is community support for the protection of existing employment/business sites from other uses.
-Small business units and farm diversification enterprises in redundant farm buildings are favoured. - 5.46 Business development must be sympathetic and must not compromise the quality of life of residents, other nearby facilities or existing and proposed residential areas.
+- 5.47 The Neighbourhood Plan is keen to ensure a balance of business and housing is maintained and to create a community where there are opportunities for employment and new business in small units and there is community support for the protection of existing employment/business sites from other uses.
+Small business units and farm diversification enterprises in redundant farm buildings are favoured. - 5.48 Business development must be sympathetic and must not compromise the quality of life of residents, other nearby facilities or existing and proposed residential areas.
 Adequate off-street parking should be provided and provision for alternative modes of transport made to enable employees to travel to work.

-Proposals for new business/employment development should:
+Proposals for new business/employment uses should:

-a) be of a scale, density and design appropriate to its setting such that it would not cause damage to the qualities,
+- a. be of a scale, density and design appropriate to its setting such that it would not cause damage to the qualities, character and amenity of the area and its residents; - b. include the provision of adequate vehicle and cycle parking, turning and manoeuvring space; - c. incorporate safe and inclusive design and access suitable for all;

-- character and amenity of the area and its residents: - b) include the provision of adequate vehicle and cycle parking, turning and manoeuvring space; - c) incorporate safe and inclusive design and access suitable for all: - d) include/encourage links to existing walking and cycling networks: - e) on larger developments include a framework sustainable travel plan, and; - f) on larger developments explore opportunities for inclusion of electric vehicle charging points.
+- d. shall include/encourage links to existing walking and cycling networks; - e. on larger developments shall include a framework sustainable travel plan and; - f. on larger developments shall explore opportunities for inclusion of electric vehicle charging points. - 5.50 Policy LNP17

-The conversion or re-use of redundant farm buildings for light industrial, tourism or office purposes will be permitted where:
+The conversion or re-use of redundant farm buildings for light industrial, tourism or office purposes will be permitted:-

-- a. buildings to be converted or re-used are of a construction able to accommodate the development proposed without the need for major additional construction works; - b. development will not have an adverse impact on the nature conservation and biodiversity or wildlife of the area; - c. development is in keeping with the scale, form and character of its surroundings; - d. it does not create significant additional traffic movements; - e. it provides a safe and inclusive design and access for all, and: - f. noise generated will not have an adverse effect on the surroundings.
+- a. where the buildings to be converted or re-used are of a construction that is suitable for the development proposed without the need for major additional construction works; - b. where the development will not have an adverse impact on the nature conservation and biodiversity or wildlife of the area; - c. where development is in keeping with the scale, form and character of its surroundings; - d. where it does not create significant additional traffic movements; - e. where it provides a safe and inclusive design and access for all. - f. where the noise generated will not have an adverse effect on the surroundings. - 5.51 Policy LNP18

-Business/employment developments that would result in the loss of an active community building or site, or one last used for the provision of community facilities, services, leisure or cultural activities will be supported only if:
+Business/employment developments that would result in the loss of a community building or site, or one last used for the provision of community facilities, services, leisure or cultural activities will be supported only if;

-- a. an assessment has taken place that demonstrates that there is an excess of such provision in the Neighbourhood Area and the site or building is not needed for any other community facility, or; - b. alternative provision of at least an equal standard is made in its place.
+- a. an assessment has taken place that demonstrates that there is an excess of such provision and the site or building is not needed for any other community facility or; - b. alternative provision of at least an equal standard is made in its place.